janchruszcz/factometric/api/README.md

 - `name` (string, required): Name of the metric
 - `value` (decimal, required): Numeric value with precision of 20 and scale of 4
 - `timestamp` (datetime, required): When the metric was recorded
-- `category` (string, required): One of: engagement, acquisition, revenue, feature
+- `category` (string, required): One of: [engagement, acquisition, revenue, feature]
-- `granularity` (string, required): One of: minute, hourly, daily
+- `granularity` (string, required): One of: [minute, hourly, daily]
 - `source` (string, optional): Source of the metric
 - `metadata` (jsonb): Additional metadata as JSON
 - `tags` (string[]): Array of tags

+Note: Category and granularity are stored as strings (not int with enum) to make it easier to read for non-technical users.
+Using enum would be slightly more efficient, but it would make it harder to extend the list of categories and granularities.

 ## API Endpoints